WuChao-2024/tros_en_wuc_check_fork/docs/quick_start/ros_pkg.md

 Prerequisite: TogetheROS.Bot installed successfully

-tros.b foxy version interface is fully compatible and able to reuse the rich ROS toolset.
-Here, we use the installation and usage of ROS foxy version ros-foxy-image-transport as an example to introduce how to use ROS package in tros.b.
+tros.b foxy version interface is fully compatible and able to reuse the ROS2 toolset.
+Here, we use the installation and usage of ROS2 foxy version ros-foxy-image-transport as an example to introduce how to use ROS2 package in tros.b.

 ## Installing ROS2 package

-### 1. Add ROS apt source
+### 1. Add ROS2 apt source

-When installing tros.b, ROS apt source is automatically added, so there is no need to manually add it.
+When installing tros.b, ROS2 apt source is automatically added, so there is no need to manually add it.

 Update apt repository